Not being able to get enough air into our lungs taps into the worst primal fears us ‘oomins have.

 Without further ado:

-… welcome to the people who have started following my blog since the Pseudoephedrine post.
+… welcome to the people who have started following my blog recently.
 Pleased to meet’cha! 😀

 … I cleared the dross off my desk yesterday and found, wonder of wonders, my writing schedule … a strange desiccated creature I’m hoping to rehydrate with the sweat of my brow.
 Stay tuned for updates.

 … I also came across the pics I took of a project that saved my sanity during my tribulations.
 Herewith be the Slipper Chronicles: